sudheerj/ECMAScript-features/README.md

 ### Classes
 The classes are introduced as syntactic sugar over existing prototype based inheritance and constructor functions.
 So this feature doesn't bring new object-oriented inheritance model to JavaScript.

-### Reflect
-Reflection is the ability of a code to inspect and manipulate variables, properties, and methods of objects at runtime.
-JavaScript already provides Object.keys(), Object.getOwnPropertyDescriptor(), and Array.isArray() methods as classic refection features.
-In ES6, it has been officially provided through Reflect object.
-Reflect is a new global object which is used to call methods, construct objects, get and set properties, manipulate and extend properties.
-It is similar to Math and JSON objects and all the methods of this object are static.

 ### Set
 Set is a built-in object to store collections of unique values of any type.
 ```js